hofstadter-io/studios-docs/content/_index.md

 ##### INSERT NEW DEMO VIDEO HERE

-#### Overview
+#### Hofstadter Studios

-In Hofstadter Studios, you describe your application.
+In Hofstadter Studios you describe your application.
-You can talk about users and their profiles, the kinds of things they can do, the relations they have with their resources and each other, the rules around who can do what given their roles.
+You design users and their profiles, the kinds of things they can do, the relations they have with their resources and each other, the rules around who can do what given their roles.
-You will also talk about how data and information is visualized, how interfaces look and feel, to how the user flow and interactions work.
+You then specify how
+data is visualized,
+interfaces look and feel,
+the user flows and much more,
+all while having control down to the pixel.
+An event and serverless system enables you to customize the logic and take extra actions.

+Hofstadter Studios will build you a live, real-time application that you can rapidly iterate on.
+Just __hof app push__ and your application is sent to Studios where the changes are understood and applied as neccessary throught the technology stack.
+Databases will be migrated, code will be updated, clients will be refreshed.

 {{<mermaid align="left">}}
-graph LR;
+graph TB;
     Designs -.->|hof app push| H(Hofstadter Studios)
     H -.->|client update & refresh| C[React/Native, SDKs] H -.->|server update & scaling| S[GraphQL, REST APIs] H -.->|migrations & management| DB[Databases & Proxies]
     H -.->|triggers, events & flows| SS[Serverless System]
 {{< /mermaid >}}

-Hofstadter Studios will build you a live, real-time application that you can rapidly iterate on.
-Domain Specific Languages are used to drastically increase the word to powering technology ratio.
-In a few hundred lines you can create applications full of features and ready for users.
-Change your design, do a __hof push__ and the application updates itself automatically on all the devices.
-When your ready to send the latest version just do a __hof deploy__ and it does.

 Behind the scenes Hofstadter Studios is creating and managing